 Arnold command: “You should be getting back, Dolores, before someone misses you.”
 We’ll hear him use it again.

-¶ Bernard and Theresa outside CR.
-Management seems concerned about interest in Peter Abernathy!
+¶ Bernard and Theresa outside the CR.
+Management seems concerned about the interest in Peter Abernathy!

 Bernard and Theresa seem alone enough to have a less formal dialog here (and in other scenes).
 Is the park control room and service area monitored as carefully as the park and guests?
-(Ford’s waking of Old Bill does set off an alarm.)
+(Ford’s waking of Old Bill does set off an alarm, so maybe so.)

 Perhaps it’s just the storytellers keeping the Bernard and Theresa affair a secret longer, but even after we do know, their public conversations, even when they appear out of earshot, seem weirdly formal.

 Maybe it’s just them.
 They don’t really seem to have any chemistry.

 12: Night.
 Sweetwater.
 William and Logan at dinner.

 William wonders how to tell hosts from guests.
 (Compare that with those two women in episode one who seemed to identify Teddy as a host.)
 Logan suggests shooting them; guests won’t get hurt (but they might get very annoyed — the bullets sting, right?).